The Recruitment Process in HR

 Then, once you have all the information you need, invite applicants to an interview.

-Like the previous couple of steps, the interview process differs depending on your preference.
+Similar to previous steps, the interview process differs depending on your preference.
 You can perform the interview in person, via video call, or over the phone.
 You can conduct the interviews in multiple stages, or just have a single meeting.

 Whatever your approach may be, remember that the interview is your final chance to screen the candidate for suitability.
 Make sure you ask the questions most appropriate to find out if they have the necessary experience and will be a good fit.
 Keep your questions direct, rather than abstract, and make sure they are relevant to the role.